-'''

 --servers=server-id[,...]

-'''

 Specifies the network address of one or more nodes in the database cluster.
+When specifying an IPv6 address, enclose the address in square brackets.
 By default, sqlcmd attempts to connect to a database on localhost.

 --port=port-num